cp3hnu/cp3hnu.github.io/docs/blog/2021-06-18-vue-router-navigate.md

     currentLocation.value = to
     historyState.value = state

-    // ignore the popstate and reset the pauseState if (pauseState && pauseState === from) {
+    // Check if the popstate listener can trigger twice if (pauseState && pauseState === from) {
       pauseState = null
       return